 This document describes a protocol for assessing the effect of a nanoparticle formulation on the basic immunologic function of human lymphocytes, i.e. measurement of lymphocyte proliferative responses [1, 2].
-This assay will allow for measurement of a nanoparticles' ability to induce proliferative response of human lymphocytes.
-This document is identical to part A of the NCL protocol ITA-6.1 (formerly NCL ITA-6).
+This assay will allow for measurement of a nanoparticles' ability to suppress leukocyte proliferation induced by phytohemaglutinin (PHA-M).
+This protocol is a modification of part B of the NCL ITA-6.1 (formerly NCL ITA-6).